Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 This tab contains *Output directory* and *Logout* button.

-*Output directory* - where the processing result will be loaded.
+*Output directory* - Define where the processing results will be loaded.

-*Logout* button - Sign out of the user's billing record.
+*Logout* button - Sign out from your Mapflow account.

 .. _Help:

 4. Help
 ~~~~~~~~

-The tab contains all useful links about this plugin.
+The tab contains all useful links to this plugin documentation.

 Use commercial satellite imagery providers